Sam's picture

 I am unaware of the date when STC stopped making the signalbox display units, or Cabin Units as they were known.
 Certainly from the 1960s onwards it was common for them to be made in the Railway Signals Workshops, such as York Crewe, and Stratford.
 Illustrated right are two cabin units made by the Railway Workshops in Wood Green signalbox in the 1970s.
 Click for larger image.
 Manufacturers of signalbox concentrators have also made interfaces for STC selective telephone systems, such as Ford Electronics, STS-Intertec,and Kestrel Design.

-Cabin Units at Broxbourne in 2001
+Cabin Unit at Broxbourne in 2001

 Still going strong, if a little erratically, I found the unit on the left in service in 2001 at Broxbourne.
 Just in time, as it turned out, the whole telephone system was due for replacement within weeks.
 Click for a larger image.